-Most front end features of Tag Groups allow you to set the sort order of tags with the parameters orderby (the property used for sorting) and order (up or down).
+Most front end features of the Tag Groups plugin allow you to set the sort order of tags with the parameters orderby (the property used for sorting) and order (up or down).
 The tags in the menu of the Toggle Post Filter use term_orderby and term_order.

 WordPress lets you sort by name, post count etc. out of the box.
 Sometimes, however, you need a custom sort order.
 Imagine, for example, the following list of tags:

 - 30 minutes

 The default sort options won’t let you sort these tag names in chronological order.
 While it was always possible to use another field of the tag data where you entered numbers, you can also sort by drag and drop.